Alex1304/ultimategdbot-launcher/README.md

 If you can't make your bot work, that is, if the bot spits out an error message in the output console/log file on startup and don't know how to solve, here are some indications to help fixing the issue:

 * `The bot could not be started.
 Make sure that all configuration files are present and have a valid content`.
-The error is self-explanatory: something is missing in `bot.properties`.
+The error is self-explanatory: something is missing in a `.properties` config file.
 Make sure all required fields are set and try running again
 * `Access denied for username@host (using password: YES)`.
 Your database credentials are wrong.
 Make sure they are correct in `hikari.properties`
 * `ClientException [...]
 401 Unauthorized`.
 Your bot token is incorrect.